ArcaneNibble/xc2-zia-probe-thingy/README.md

 designated output pin?
 The script special-cases these two possibilities and uses an alternate bitstream that uses GCK1 instead of GCK0 and a different designated output pin.

+## Known Issues / Work Needed

+* I (@rqou_) have a board with an XC2C128 and XC2C256, but it does not use the same JTAG adapter as the CuteRunner.
+Because CuteRunner for these parts does not exist (yet), the JTAG algorithms need to be rewritten to support the board I actually have on hand.
+* This algorithm has a critical assumption that does not hold for the XC2C128 or larger parts.
+Step 6 above assumes that every macrocell has a corresponding pin, and that that pin can be used to change the macrocell output without going through the ZIA.
+However, the larger parts feature "buried macrocells" where this is not the case.
+The only way to get inputs into buried macrocells is to go via the ZIA.

+  The gist of how this can be dealt with is to first run an algorithm similar to the one described here.
+This will recover a _partial_ ZIA table.
+This partial table can then be used to generate new bitstreams that allow for the buried macrocells to be tested.
+However, the details of this have not yet been worked out.
+* On some of the larger parts, the algorithm here will require more bitstreams than the number of guaranteed flash program/erase cycles.
+  Additionally, when SRAM-only programming was previously attempted, it did not seem to behave properly.

+  This can theoretically be worked around by using many output pins at once rather than a single designated output pin.
+The details of this have not yet been worked out.
+* The algorithm could theoretically be optimized by scanning multiple input pins at once and using binary search.
+This does not change the output but makes it faster for someone else to attempt to reproduce the results.